status-im/sticker-market/README.md

 # Status.im Sticker Market Dapp

 Sticker Market is composed of 3 contracts:
-- An authorship NFT (StickerType) which is granted to every registered StickerPack in StickerMarket, intended use is to change the deposit address for all StickerPacks sold in StickerMarket.
+- An authorship NFT (`StickerType`) which is granted to every registered `StickerPack` in `StickerMarket`, intended use is to change the deposit address for all `StickerPack`s sold in `StickerMarket`.
 - StickerMarket main contract, which is the minter of two other NFT smart contract addresses, StickerType and StickerPack.
 It allows users to mint StickerType, which contains a content-hash link, and other users to mint StickerPack referenced to certain StickerTypes.
 - A purchase NFT (StickerPack) referencing a StickerType, which is granted to any account who paid the value defined in the StickerType while it sale was available.